 Know the common flashing leak areas

 Flashing details matter most where the roof changes direction, meets a wall, or gets interrupted by another component.
 A written inspection should name the transition instead of using vague wording like "roof leak."
+When we inspect homes in Plano, Allen, and Prosper, our roofers check these areas first because they are the most common places we've seen water sneak past a roof that otherwise looks fine from the ground.

 - chimney step flashing and counterflashing,